OpenDSA/OpenDSA/Doc/source/Configuration.rst

         C++ as the language for the codeinclude "Sorting/Mergesort" within the current module.

-    * **sections and exercises** (optional) - A collection of ``section`` and ``exercise`` objects that define the sections and exercises whose settings should be different from the default or global settings may be included as direct children of the module object of the module that the section or exercise is contained in.
+    * **sections and exercises** - (optional) A collection of section and exercise objects that define the sections and/or exercises in the module whose settings you want to be different from the default or global settings.
       If you do not wish to override the default/global settings for a section or exercise, you do not need to list it.

-      The ``section`` objects should have keys that match the titles of the corresponding sections in the RST file.
+      * The section objects should have keys that match the titles of the corresponding sections in the RST file.
-      The ``exercise`` objects should have keys that match the short names of the corresponding exercises in the RST file.
+      * The exercise objects should have keys that match the short names of the corresponding exercises in the RST file.
       * To remove the section completely, provide the field ``showsection`` and set it to ``false``.
       * All options provided within a section object